Hinatazaka46: 2019–2023: Reborn as Hinatazaka46

-2024–present: Adopting the senbatsu system, first Hinata Fes
+2024–present: Adopting the senbatsu system, Hinata Fes in Miyazaki

 An installation at the "WE R!" exhibition at Roppongi Museum, featuring messages from the members.

 In March 2024, Hinatazaka46 opened its first exhibition, titled "WE R!", showcasing the group's history and various memorabilia.
 It consisted of the "WE R!" exhibition at the Roppongi Museum, held 1 March–13 May, and the "WE R! in Tokyo Skytree﹣Rainbow of Hinatazaka46" (WE R! in Tokyo Skytree﹣日向坂46の虹, WE R! in Tokyo Skytree﹣Hinatazaka46 no Niji) exhibition at the Tokyo Skytree, held 12 March–12 June.

 On 5 April, Kyōko Saitō parted ways with the group with a "graduation" concert held at the Yokohama Stadium.
 She is the first member to leave who had served as original center (lead singer) for a title song, 2022's "Tsuki to Hoshi ga Odoru Midnight".

 The 11th single, "Kimi wa Honeydew", released on 8 May, marked a significant change in the group's organization.
 While all active first to third-generation members participated in the title songs of previous releases, "Kimi wa Honeydew" is the first Hinatazaka46 release to implement a (選抜, senbatsu) system, in which 16 selected members from all generations active at the time would perform the title song.
 Members who were not selected, commonly known as "under girls", are referred to as Hiragana Hinatazaka46 (ひなた坂46), similar to Hinatazaka46's former name Hiragana Keyakizaka46 (けやき坂46), and performed their own B-side song.
 Real Sound commented that this change was likely caused by the continuing departures of the group's founding first generation members, as well as the "rapid" development of the fourth generation members, five of whom were included in the single's senbatsu.